Associate Professor of Music Performance (Horn)

 Mr. Berger received his Master of Music from Southern Methodist University and his Bachelor of Music from Florida State University.
 His principal teachers were Gregory Hustis, principal horn of the Dallas Symphony Orchestra, Dr. William Capps, former principal horn of the Berlin Radio Orchestra and Tokyo Philharmonic Orchestra, and Frederick Schmitt, charter member of the New York Brass Quintet.

-Mr. Berger is also the host of the 50th International Horn Symposium
+Mr. Berger was also the host of the 50th International Horn Symposium (IHS 50) that was held at Ball State University in 2018.